AngleProtocol/angle-docs/risks.md

 ## Collateral Risk

 Angle stablecoins are backed by collateral assets.
 Within [the Transmuter](./transmuter/README.md) for instance, these should be denominated in the same currency as that of the stablecoin.
-For instance, agEUR has in its reserves bC3M a tokenized representation of [a Euro ETF](https://www.amundietf.fr/fr/professionnels/produits/fixed-income/amundi-etf-govies-06-months-euro-investment-grade-ucits-etf-dr/fr0010754200).
+For instance, EURA has in its reserves bC3M a tokenized representation of [a Euro ETF](https://www.amundietf.fr/fr/professionnels/produits/fixed-income/amundi-etf-govies-06-months-euro-investment-grade-ucits-etf-dr/fr0010754200).

 The failure of one of the assets in the reserves or a drastic loss in value of one of these assets may leave the protocol badly collateralized.
 Every collateral of a protocol's stablecoin may pose some relative risk.